 7.3.
 Team jerseys are not required but suggested, they help differentiate players on the field, they do not need to be expensive custom jerseys, and may be as simple as shirts with numbers taped on, but should meet these guidelines:

 7.3.1.
-Jerseys must not contain any offensive material or images.
+Jerseys must not contain any offensive or inappropriate material or images for any ages.

 7.3.2.
 The most valuable option should teams choose to go to any length for jerseys are Player Numbers.
 Player Numbers should be on both the front and back of the jersey.
 Player numbers help referees and other players make necessary calls.